brianglass/anastasis/files/pre-christmas.md

 <span style="font-size: 14.0pt; mso-bidi-font-size: 11.5pt; color: red; font-style: normal; mso-bidi-font-style: italic">By Andrew Pyros.
 Same Tone.</span>

-<span style="font-size:14.0pt;mso-bidi-font-size:11.5pt">Come, let us all faithfully celebrate the forefeast of ChristÂ’s Nativity; and spiritually setting forth our hymn like a star, let us with the Shepherds shout aloud the MagisÂ’ hymn of glory, Â‘The salvation of mortals has come from a virgin womb, to call back believersÂ’.</span>
+<span style="font-size:14.0pt;mso-bidi-font-size:11.5pt">Come, let us all faithfully celebrate the forefeast of Christ’s Nativity; and spiritually setting forth our hymn like a star, let us with the Shepherds shout aloud the Magis’ hymn of glory, ‘The salvation of mortals has come from a virgin womb, to call back believers’.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:11.5pt;
 color:red;mso-bidi-font-style:italic">Verse: </span><span style="font-size: